 Once established, mold can cause respiratory illnesses, migraines, eye irritation, and research has shown there may even be a link between mold and the development of Alzheimer’s.

 In addition to the negative health effects, mold can cause deterioration of building materials.
 This deterioration makes the property unsightly and unsafe.
 It can also decrease the value of the property.
-In some cases mold remediation can actually add value to your property!
+In some cases mold remediation can actually add value to your property or reduce your energy bills!

-Additional variables can affect the air quality indoors which is why your levels, if checked, could be different from your neighbors.
+Additional variables can affect the air quality indoors which is why your levels, if unchecked, could be different from your neighbors in Pittsburgh PA.

 This is an electronic device that checks for specific levels of air pollution indoors.
 Often on these devices, there is a display panel that provides readings in real-time.
 Similarly, others show IAQ and show particular readings, which syncs up with a smartphone app.

 What is measured can vary depending on the device.
 Generally, they measure chemical pollutants, particulate matter such as pollen, dust, and humidity.
-In addition to this, you may find some that measure temperature, carbon monoxide, carbon dioxide, and formaldehyde levels.
+In addition to this, you may find some that measure temperature, carbon monoxide, carbon dioxide, and formaldehyde levels.● Mold test and Mold Inspection

 Another pollutant found indoors is mold.
 While common, this pollutant does not always show up on an IAQ device.
 You can get cheap tests that can detect airborne mold spores inside your home.
 This test involves purchasing a petri dish that you leave open in your home.